- Code ENVS2007

 - explain how the discipline of economics, and economic tools such as cost-benefit analysis, can be used to analyse environmental and natural resource use issues

 - describe the potential for market and government ('command and control) mechanisms to address environmental issues

-- appreciate the role of economics in the management of natural resources, including water, forests, energy, agriculture and wildlife, at local, regional and global levels.
-This course also provides the basic skills for further studies in environmental and resource economics.
+- define and explain the role of economics in the management of natural resources, including water, forests, energy and fisheries, at local, regional and global levels.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including: